 Stock options must be “in the money” to be exercised for a profit.
 For call options, this means the market price of the stock must be greater than the exercise price.
 You are then able to buy the shares for less than you can sell them for on the market.
 For put options, the market price must be less than the exercise price.
 That way, you can buy the shares on the market and sell them at the higher exercise price.

 A loss on options is a capital loss.
 If you held the options for one year or less, it is a short-term capital loss.
 You have a long-term capital loss if the options were held longer than one year.
-Use Schedule D, Part 1 to report the amount of the loss, plus the purchase and expiration dates of the options transaction.
+Use Schedule D Part I or Part II to report the amount of the short-term loss, plus the purchase and expiration dates of the options transaction.

 Sometimes investors use stock options to hedge an existing position in a stock.
 This strategy, called a straddle, is executed by purchasing an offsetting options contract.
 For example, you might buy put options to protect gains on a stock you own but are not ready to sell for some reason.
 If you still hold the stock when the options expire, you can only claim that part of the loss that is in excess of any unrealized gain on the stock.

 The tax status depends on how long you actually own the stock, not including the time you held the options prior to exercising them.
 You must hold the stock itself for more than one year for the profit to qualify for long-term capital gains tax rates.
 Otherwise, the gain is taxed as a short-term capital gain.

 Based in Atlanta, Georgia, W D Adkins has been writing professionally since 2008.
 He writes about business, personal finance and careers.
 Adkins holds master's degrees in history and sociology from Georgia State University.
 He became a member of the Society of Professional Journalists in 2009.